A numerical study of L-convex polyominoes and 201-avoiding ascent sequences: 201-avoiding ascent sequence

 The solution to the original ODE is then

 This analysis required only the first 24 terms given in the OEIS, so the correct prediction of the next four terms gives us confidence that this is indeed the exact solution.

 We next obtained the first 5000 terms in only a few minutes of computer time by expanding this solution.
 We used these terms to calculate the amplitude.
-That is to say, we now know that the coefficients behave asymptotically as
+That is to say, we now know that the coefficients behave asymptotically as $u(n) \sim C \mu^n n^{-9/2}$.
+Equivalently, the generating function behaves as